abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives.rst

         - Basic knowledge of C++.
         - Basic knowledge of Constraint Programming and the n-queens problem (see chapter :ref:`chapter_introduction`).
         - Basic knowledge of the Constraint Programming Solver (see chapter :ref:`chapter_first_steps`).
-        - The willingness to roll up your sleeves and be prepared to look a little under the hood.
+        - The willingness to roll up your sleeves and be prepared to look under the hood.

     ..  raw:: latex